Dairy Free Crazy Vanilla Ice Cream

-This was CRAZY VANILLA where I grew up, and as fun as it was to order a big cone on a
+This ice cream was called CRAZY VANILLA where I grew up, and as fun as it was to order a big cone on a

-summer night, I was always disappointed that the colors all tasted like ‘boring’ vanilla, anyone
+summer night, I was always disappointed that the colors all tasted like vanilla, anyone

 Coconut milk or coconut cream: This is the base of the ice cream.
 No other milks will make

 your ice cream as creamy and true to a real ice cream texture.
 Coconut cream will make it

 Vanilla extract: Because we are making vanilla ice cream!
 You may also add some vanilla paste or vanilla beans.